chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 # Functional connectivity analysis of resting-state fMRI data using FSL

-This tutorial is based upon the excellent [FSL fMRI Resting State Seed-based Connectivity](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/fsl_fmri_restingstate-sbc.html) tutorial by Dianne Paterson at the University of Arizona, but which has been adapted to run on the BEAR systems at the University of Birmingham, with some additional material.
+This workshop is based upon the excellent [FSL fMRI Resting State Seed-based Connectivity](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/fsl_fmri_restingstate-sbc.html) tutorial by Dianne Paterson at the University of Arizona, but which has been adapted to run on the BEAR systems at the University of Birmingham, with some additional content covering [Neurosynth](https://neurosynth.org/).

 In this session, we will run a group-level functional connectivity analysis on resting-state fMRI data of three participants.
 We will specifically look at the functional connectivity of the posterior cingulate cortex (PCC), a region of the default mode network (DMN) that is commonly found to be active in resting-state data.